biobricks/rpc-multistream/README.md

 * Have infinite remote callback chains (like [dnode](https://github.com/substack/dnode))
 * Mix and match efficient binary streams with text and objectMode streams.

-rpc-multistream uses [multiplex](https://github.com/maxogden/multiplex) under the hood.
+rpc-multistream uses streams2 and [multiplex](https://github.com/maxogden/multiplex) under the hood, so is efficient for binary streams.

 If you need authentication then check out [rpc-multiauth](https://github.com/biobricks/rpc-multiauth).